Restoration of a Seized up 1913 Colt Vest Pocket, (With test firing)

 @@wanderer305 моя спокойно попадает в донышко бутылки , через горлышко с 50 м. Я думаю , с такой штучкой она справится;)

-@@johnwall3471 да, по банкам пойдет.
+@johnwall3471 да, по банкам пойдет.

-Ya be careful, thanks for watching!
+Ya it's crazy to think about, thanks for watching!

 I have this exact gun!
 My dad gave it to me and said it was my grandpa’s.
 I looked up the serial number, but I can’t remember exactly when it was manufactured.
 I think it was in the later 1920s.
 Great seeing that one brought back to life in the video!